bergesinstitute/grafmethodenglish/book-3-unit-8.md

 🔹 *Unless* [ən'lɛs] significa *a menos que*.
 Se puede usar en lugar de *if not:*

-    If you don't study, you will fail.
+    If you don't study, you will fail [feɪl].
 (Si no estudias, suspenderás).

     Unless you study, you will fail.
 (A menos que estudies, suspenderás).

-The meaning is identical.

-🔹 El significado es idéntico.

-    fail [feɪl] - suspender / fracasar

-*I won't go unless she comes.* (No iré a menos que ella venga).
+    I won't go unless she comes.
+(No iré a menos que ella venga).

-*Unless you call me, I'll assume [ə'su:m] (asumir) you're not coming.*
+    Unless you call me, I'll assume [ə'su:m] (asumir) you're not coming.
 (A menos que me llames, asumiré que no vienes).

 # When, as soon as, before, after + present for the future